SurrealDB Docs Logo

 HTTP Request

-Scope is the term we use to describe the mechanism SurrealDB offers to define your own signin and signup logic.
+Thanks to this, SurrealDB is able to offer mechanisms to define your own signin and signup logic as well as custom table and field permissions for record users.
 This feature contributes to making SurrealDB an all-in-one BaaS (Backend-as-a-Service).

-• SIGNUP: Defines the logic for when a user signs up to the scope.
-It usually creates a new entry to a table
+• SIGNUP: Defines the logic for when a user signs up as a record user.
+Usually creates a new record in a table.

-• SIGNIN: Defines the logic for when a user signs in to the scope.
-It usually check the provided credentials against the data in a table
+• SIGNIN: Defines the logic for when a user signs in as a record user.
+Usually checks credentials against table records.

-By default, scopes have no permissions.
-They don't use the RBAC system and can only view data if allowed by a PERMISSIONS clause, which is defined on every data resource (i.e. tables)
+By default, record users have no permissions.
+They don’t use the Role-Based Access Control (RBAC) system and can only access data if allowed by a PERMISSIONS clause, which is defined on every data resource (i.e. tables and fields) and defaults to NONE.

 Define the User table and fields